strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 ## Motivation

-Maybe you want a pretty dashboard to view your cluster status, maybe you want to preform Cruise Control operations without having to open a text editor, or maybe you are just a visual person, reguardless of the reason, we have been getting a lot of requests for how to set up the Cruise Control UI with a Strimzi-managed Kafka cluster.
+Maybe you want a pretty dashboard to view your cluster status, maybe you want to preform Cruise Control operations without having to open a text editor, or maybe you are just a visual person, regardless of the reason, we have been getting a lot of requests for how to set up the Cruise Control UI with a Strimzi-managed Kafka cluster.
 We want to provide some basic instructions for getting you started!

 ## Prerequisites